keyhankamyar/keyhankamyar.github.io/content/about.md

 ---

-## 💭 Technical Philosophy
+## 🛠️ How I Work

-**Theory is the map; implementation is the territory.** I read papers to understand principles, then build systems to find out what actually works.
-Most breakthrough papers have implementation details that make or break their claims.
+**I move between research and production fluently.** Half my time goes to research - reading papers as they drop, implementing novel architectures, reformulating problems in new ways, running experiments that might fail.
+The other half goes to production engineering - type-safe pipelines, monitoring, systems that run reliably at scale.
+I'm equally comfortable shipping a production API and prototyping a research idea.

-**Optimization isn't premature if you understand the bottleneck.** Custom Numba kernels, memory-mapped arrays, vectorized operations—these aren't tricks, they're prerequisites when you're processing 100M+ rows.
+**Theory and practice inform each other.** I read papers to understand principles and find breakthrough ideas, then build systems to test whether they actually work.
+Most research claims don't survive real data and production constraints.
+The gap between "works in the paper" and "works in production" is where I operate - and where the interesting problems live.

-**Production systems need different skills than research code.** Type safety with Pydantic, comprehensive logging, graceful degradation, monitoring, testing—these aren't optional.
-They're what separates a notebook from a product.
+**Optimization isn't premature if you understand the bottleneck.** Custom Numba kernels, memory-mapped arrays, vectorized operations - these aren't tricks when you're processing 100M+ rows.
+But I profile first.
+Measure, identify the real constraint, then optimize deliberately.
+Bad infrastructure kills good research; good engineering enables it.

-**The best code is boring code.** Clear names, simple logic, obvious structure.
-Clever code is a liability.
-Maintainable code is an asset.
+**The best code is maintainable code.** Clear structure, explicit error handling, comprehensive tests.
+Whether it's a research prototype or a production system, code gets read more than it gets written.
+Clever code becomes a liability.
+Boring, well-documented code is an asset.

 ---

 ## 🎯 What I'm Looking For

-Research labs or companies working on:
+Research labs, quant firms, or ML-focused companies where I can:

-- Deep RL for real-world control problems
+- **Drive research** on hard problems - Deep RL, financial ML, large-scale systems, or adjacent domains where depth matters
-- Financial ML / quantitative systems
+- **Ship production systems** that users actually depend on
-- Large-scale ML infrastructure
+- **Work with people** who value both rigorous experimentation and reliable engineering
-- Systems that actually ship to users
+- **Move fast** - from "interesting paper" to "working implementation" to "deployed system" in days, not months

-Places where "we should try that paper" leads to "here's the implementation" within days, not months.
-Teams that value builders over talkers.
+I'm looking for teams where "let's try that paper" leads to real implementation quickly, and where production systems are built by people who understand the research deeply.
+Places where building systems and pushing research forward aren't separate tracks - they're the same job.

 ---